top of page

 young woman at kitchen counter placing grapes on charcuterie board

 I always had an interest in all things nutrition and health, and in college that interest snowballed into an obsession.
 As you may have noticed yourself, it’s very easy to fall down the rabbit hole of food-obsessing.
-You go from reading "carbs are bad" on the internet to cutting out bread and pasta from your diet, to worrying fruit has too much sugar so you stop eating that too, to eliminating starchy veggies, then vegetables altogether… It can very quickly spiral into all-or-nothing thinking (for some reason, the "everything in moderation" truth is so hard for us to accept).
+You go from reading "carbs are bad" on the internet to cutting out bread and pasta from your diet, to worrying fruit has too much sugar so you stop eating that too, to eliminating starchy veggies, then veggies altogether… It can very quickly spiral into all-or-nothing thinking (for some reason, the "everything in moderation" truth about eating is so hard for us to accept).
 So imagine how quickly that can escalate when you’re spending hours each week learning about nutrition.

 By underfeeding and lacking so many key nutrients in my diet, I was actually worsening my stress, anxiety, and self-esteem...